sumup-oss/ot/README.md

 ## Prerequisites

 1. You will need a general understanding of opentracing's concepts.
 You can find a good starting point [here](https://opentracing.io/docs/overview/)
-1. [install](https://elixir-lang.org/install.html) Elixir v1.9 or higher
+1. [Install](https://elixir-lang.org/install.html) Elixir v1.9 or higher
-1. This project depends on [tesla].
+1. This project depends on [tesla](https://github.com/teamon/tesla).
 Check out their [documentation](https://github.com/teamon/tesla) to learn more about Tesla and how middlewares work there.
 1. Throughout the examples of this readme we have used excerpts of a sample [Phoenix](https://phoenixframework.org/) web app, it is a good idea to get familiar with it first.

 <a id="installation"></a>